llvm/llvm-foundation-www/content/docs/infrastructure-wg.md

    if and how it shall be implemented (community contribution, paid community bounty, contractor)
-    1. If it requires spending money, the working group will propose the change to the board and go through an Request for Proposal process (RFP).
+    1. If it requires spending money, the working group will propose the change to the board and go through a Request for Proposal process (RFP).
 The details of that RFP process need to be worked out.
     1. The board will then review and approve the expenditure.
     1. The Foundation will set up the contract and manage the payments.